What is Rape?

 Key Takeaways

-• There are legal definitions of rape and sexual assault, and there are personal definitions based on what you know happened to you.
-Do not let the legal system’s definitions define your experience
+- There are legal definitions of rape and sexual assault, and there are personal definitions based on what you know happened to you and these may differ for a variety of reasons

-• The reporting of sexual abuse of any kind is dictated by the statute of limitations for both criminal and civil court
+- The reporting of sexual abuse of any kind is dictated by the statute of limitations for both criminal and civil court.
+You can reach out to Helping Survivors to understand more about your reporting options

 Rape is a form of sexual assault.
 Under federal law, all rape is sexual assault, but not all sexual assault is rape.